lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     Lennard-Jones (lj) units are a dimensionless system of units that are often used in molecular simulations and theoretical calculations.
 When using lj units:

     - energies are expressed in units of :math:`\epsilon`, where :math:`\epsilon` is the depth of the potential of the lj interaction,
     - distances are expressed in units of :math:`\sigma`, where :math:`\sigma` is the distance at which the particle-particle potential energy is zero,
     - masses are expressed in units of the atomic mass :math:`m`.

-    All the other quantities are normalised by a combination of :math:`\epsilon`, :math:`\sigma`, and :math:`m`.
+    All the other quantities are normalized by a combination of :math:`\epsilon`, :math:`\sigma`, and :math:`m`.
 For instance, time is expressed in units of :math:`\sqrt{ \epsilon / m \sigma^2}`.

 ..  container:: justify

-    The second line indicates that the simulation is 3D, the third line that the 'atomic' style will be used, therefore each atom is just a dot with a mass.
+    The second line indicates that the simulation is 3D, the third line that the *atomic* style will be used, therefore each atom is just a dot with a mass.

 .. admonition:: About the atom style
     :class: info

-    While we are keeping it simple here, in the following tutorials, different 'atom style' will be used, allowing us to create atoms with a net charge and to define bonds between atoms to form molecules.
+    While we are keeping it simple here, in the following tutorials, different *atom_style* will be used, allowing us to create atoms with a net charge and to define bonds between atoms to form molecules.